CodeLeom/docs/docs/1.concepts/basics/transactions/overview.md

 The `status` is an object with a single key, one of the following four:

 - `status: { SuccessValue: 'val or empty'}` - the receipt or transaction has been successfully executed.
-If it's the result of a function call receipt, the value is the return value of the function, otherwise the value is empty.
+If it's the result of a function call receipt, the value is the return value of the function, otherwise, the value is empty.
 - `status: { SuccessReceiptId: 'id_of_generated_receipt' }` - either a transaction has been successfully converted to a receipt, or a receipt is successfully processed and generated another receipt.
-The value of this key is the id of the newly generated receipt.
+The value of this key is the `id` of the newly generated receipt.
 - `status: { Failure: {} }'` - transaction or receipt has failed during execution.
-The value will include error reason.
+The value will include the error response.
 - `status: { Unknown: '' }'` - the transaction or receipt hasn't been processed yet.

 :::note